tylsch/scala-trek/README.md

    2. [x] Spark Streaming with Scala - Rock the JVM :fire:
    3. [x] Spark Optimization with Scala - Rock the JVM :fire:
    4. [x] Spark Performance Tuning with Scala - Rock the JVM :fire:
-   5. [ ] Apache Flink - Rock the JVM :fire:
+   5. [ ] Apache Flink - Rock the JVM